 - Failure of those required or in a position to protect a person’s money or property and distributing it properly.

-Here at Richard Nelson LLP, we have a team of experienced contentious probate lawyers who are specialists in the field of property and inheritance disputes.
-Our inheritance and probate team regularly undertakes work for clients affected by money and property disputes, whether family related or in a situation where money or property is held on trust.
+Here at Richard Nelson LLP, we have an experienced contentious probate legal team who are specialists in the field of property and inheritance disputes.
+Our inheritance and probate solicitors regularly undertake work for clients affected by money and property disputes, whether family related or in a situation where money or property is held on trust.
 The following highlights a range of situations that our contentious probate solicitors have experience in dealing with.

 Disputes relating to the interpretation or validity of a will or codicil